wtnwin111/interview/README.md

        be equal to the product of all of the elements of the input array except for in[i].
 Example: input {1,2,3,4} output {24,12,8,6}
     27) Given a rotated sorted array, the element might appears in the order 3,4,5,6,7,1,2.
 How would you find the minimum element
     28) Write a algorithm such that if an element in an element in a M*N matrix is 0, it's entire row and column is set to 0.
-    29) A int array contains positive and negative number, find the max of sum of continous sub array.
-    30）A int array contains 1-N number, only 1 number appear twice, please find the number.
+    29) A int array contains positive and negative number, find the max sum of all continuous sub arrays 29.1) A int array contains positive and negative number, find the sub array with the maximum sum number 30）A int array contains 1-N number, only 1 number appear twice, please find the number.
     31) Given two integer N and M, please find all the combination of numbers within[1,N] which sum is M.
     32) Given a int array, write a code to find a pair integer which sum is a specific number K